 View the Third Crossing Communications and Engagement report for January

-- January 12: Updates on the bridge design were presented to the public .The new rendering represents a draft concept still being refined.
-More images will be available once the final design has been complete.
+- January 12: Updates on the bridge design were presented to the public.T he new rendering represents a draft concept still being refined.
+More images will be available once the final design has been completed.

 - January 22: Project staff attended the Riverpark Condo Board Annual General meeting